Project Manager: Dr. Salvia Zeeshan

 Prince Ebenezer Adjei is a biomedical engineer and AI researcher specializing in healthcare applications.
 He is the AI Team lead for the Global Health in Infectious Disease research group at the Kumasi Centre for Collaborative Research into Tropical Medicine (GHID-KCCR) at the Kwame Nkrumah University of Science and Technology, Ghana.
 Prince is also the coordinator for the African region for AI for Global Health Project (AI4GH) by the Global Health Network, Oxford University.
 Prince is committed to advancing AI in healthcare and improving its accessibility and utility in clinical settings.

-Asia’s Regional Coordinator: TBC
+Asia’s Regional Coordinator: Marina AlBada

 Latin America and the Caribbean’s Regional Coordinator: Dr Bryain Maradiaga-Mendoza